diogosmac/feup-comp/README.txt

 9. Generate JVM code accepted by jasmin for loops;
 10. Generate JVM code accepted by jasmin to deal with arrays;
 11. Complete the compiler and test it using a set of Java-- classes;
-12. Proceed with the optimizations related to the code generation, related to the optimizations related to the “-o” option.
+12. Proceed with the optimizations related to the code generation, the optimizations related to the “-o” option.

 **TASK DISTRIBUTION: